Reda-R/Install_Kong_Enterprise/README.md

 # Install Kong Gateway (Enterprise)

-Open a Terminal : cmd + space and search "Terminal"
+Open a Terminal : command + space and search "Terminal"

 Tap the following commands in the Terminal :